What are paginated reports in Power BI Premium?

 Here are some other features that aren't supported in the initial release:

 - Pinning report pages or visuals to Power BI dashboards.
 You can still pin visualizations to a Power BI dashboard from an on-premises paginated report on a Power BI Report Server or Reporting Services report server.
 See Pin Reporting Services items to Power BI dashboards for more information.

 - Document Maps.

-- Subreports and drillthrough reports.
-You may consider using URL parameters with paginated reports to achieve drillthrough scenarios, however.
+- Drillthrough reports.
+Consider using URL parameters with paginated reports for drillthrough scenarios.

 - Shared data sources and shared datasets.